 This is the Measure phase of the Build-Measure-Learn loop, which followed immediately by the Learn phase.

 Based on the feedback and metrics gathered, we should again take a look at our base assumptions.
 How many have been proved to be true?
 Are we closer to our product vision?
-If we are, we should define a new set of assumptions, fine-tune our MVP or create new experiments and start the Build-Measure-Learn loop again.
+If we are, we should define a new set of assumptions, fine-tune our experiment or create new experiments and start the Build-Measure-Learn loop again.

 If some of our assumptions are proven to be false, we should consider a pivot.
 A pivot means planning a new strategy in order to achieve our vision.